 “The pandemic has broken the social and cultural norms for how we work,” said Timothy Golden, a professor of management at Rensselaer Polytechnic Institute.
 “Remote work has become much more accepted.”

 Ford is just the latest company to allow more work from home after the pandemic.
 Salesforce, Facebook, Google and other tech firms have said they’ll continue work-from-home policies indefinitely.
-Target Corp. will leave its main downtown Minneapolis office location because it’s moving to a hybrid model for 3,500 workers.
+Target Corp. will leave one of four downtown Minneapolis office locations because it’s moving to a hybrid model for 3,500 workers.
 It will keep other downtown offices.